When you need more

 “I want the morphing engine itself.”

 The content-based DOM morphing that powers live sync ships inside the sync plugin and is exported as clay.morph.
 Use it to update a page in place while preserving focus, inputs, and animations.
+JSON script tags marked merge="name" are three-way merged per key during sync instead of overwritten.

 “One MutationObserver for the whole page, with region rules applied.”